Pine Rivers State High School: Walkathon

 The school's major fundraiser, the walkathon is a sporting/social event in which students walk from the school to Pine Rivers Park, Strathpine.
 Although optional, enthusiastic participation of the students typically results in a dress up to suit a certain theme that the students have selected.
 Throughout the years the themes have had extreme variations, from the "Mad Hatter's Derby Day" to "Sparrow Invades Neverland" to even "favorite meme", whereas in recent years the school has adopted themes such as "Heroes and Villains", Disney and "Myths and Legends".
-Most recently, the theme was "When I Grow Up", encouraging the school community to dress up in the outfits of their dream career as a child.
+In 2025, the theme was “Dynamic Duos” which focused on group costumes instead of individual costumes.

+Tuckshop

+The school (as typical to Australian schooling) has a tuckshop, the Australian name for a school cafeteria or canteen.
+It sells large flavoured milk for $4.50, protein milk for $5.50, donuts for $3 on Fridays only, etc. A student in grade 10 who has wished to remain anonymous has been trying to add meal deals to the menu since 2024, but the process is taking longer than expected by a few years.
+Meetings have been conducted on this effort.